 Make some days or hours “screen-free”

-Some families have found it much easier to keep children away from screens on school days, weekends between a
+Some families have found it much easier to keep children away from screens on school days, weekends between a couple hours in the afternoon or during the summer.
+It’s very important, though, that mealtimes are completely screen-free, even for the parents.

 Using simple rules like this one can help you avoid having to decide on a daily or case-by-case basis how much screen time is enough.
-Children might meet this rule with some resistance, as natural, but they’ll eventually accept it like any other rule
+Children might meet this rule with some resistance, as natural, but they’ll eventually accept it like any other rule.

 You can also take advantage of technology in order to fight technology, and use tools such as the Torch or Luma router, or a router plug-in like “Circle” by Disney.
 These tools let you control for how long and at which times your family’s devices can stay online.
 It can also limit which apps and sites they get access to.